jnicholsprovidertrust/colors/README.md

 <v-input color="colorPtRoyal">
 ```

-### Method 3: Using as Javascript Variable
+### Using as Javascript Variable

-To use javascript variables in the `<script>` tag of an individual component, you can
-either import them into a pdsVars object in your vue component.
+To use as javascript variables tag of an individual component, you can either import them as a javascript object in your vue component:
 ```
 ...
 import pdsVars from "@/pds/styles/pds-js-variables.scss";